 Currently, less than 5% of government funding for medical research goes into surgery

-One of only seven Royal College of Surgeons specialist trial centres across the whole of the UK, SITU is a collaboration between the Nuffield Department of Surgical Sciences (NDS) and the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS).
+One of only nine Royal College of Surgeons specialist trial centres across the whole of the UK, SITU is a collaboration between the Nuffield Department of Surgical Sciences (NDS) and the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS).
 We have an extensive portfolio of surgical trials and welcome expressions of interest from potential new researchers.

 More information about NDS SITU and our work within surgical research can be found by following the links below.